US STOCKS-Wall St ends near flat; retailers fly for a second day

 Adding to investor anxiety were developments in Ukraine.
 Russian President Vladimir Putin put 150,000 combat troops on high alert for war games near Ukraine.

-In the retail sector, Target’s stock jumped 7 percent to close at $60.49 after the company reported results.
-The third-largest U.S. retailer said sales and earnings had been affected by a massive data breach and that costs relating to the event could hurt future profits.
+On the earnings front, Target shares jumped 7 percent to $60.49 after the third-largest U.S. retailer reported results, even as the company said sales and earnings had been affected by a massive data breach and that costs relating to the event could hurt future profits.

-Lowe’s stock rose 5.4 percent to end at $50.72 after the No. 2 U.S. home improvement retailer reported earnings and sales growth and unveiled an additional stock-buyback program of $5 billion.
+Lowe’s stock rose 5.4 percent to $50.72 after the home improvement retailer reported earnings and sales growth and unveiled an additional stock-buyback program of $5 billion.

 The S&P 500 retail index gained 1.4 percent.
 Wednesday’s strong retail performance came a day after upbeat results from Home Depot and Macy‘s.

-The day’s decliners included First Solar Inc, whose shares fell a day after the U.S. solar panel maker reported that its fourth-quarter net income fell 58 percent.
+Among decliners, First Solar Inc shares fell a day after the U.S. solar panel maker reported that its fourth-quarter net income fell 58 percent.
 First Solar’s stock slid 9.1 percent to end Wednesday’s session at $52.74.

-Among other after-the-bell movers, shares of Autodesk rose 3.7 percent to $56.76 following the release of the computer-aided design (CAD) software maker’s results.

 About 6.9 billion shares changed hands on U.S. exchanges, below the 7 billion average so far this month, according to data from BATS Global Markets.